Carlo Scorza

-Carlo Scorza (15 June 1897 – 23 December 1988) was a prominent member of the National Fascist Party of Italy during World War II.
-He built his reputation in the Italian Fascist paramilitary group known as the Blackshirts, and later rose to the position of party secretary, second only to Benito Mussolini in authority over Fascist Italy.
+Carlo Scorza (15 June 1897 – 23 December 1988) was an Italian politician.
+He was a prominent member of the National Fascist Party of Italy during World War II.
+He built his reputation in the Italian Fascist paramilitary group known as the Blackshirts, and later rose to the position of party secretary, second only to Benito Mussolini in authority over the Kingdom of Italy.
 His brief and rocky tenure began in the spring of 1943 and ended with the party's collapse and abolition at the end of July.

 Life

 Born in the town of Paola, Scorza participated in World War I in the Bersaglieri corps, where he reached the rank of Tenente (lieutenant).
 After the war he joined Benito Mussolini's National Fascist Party and participated in acts of violence against communists and socialists in the area around Lucca.
 After participating in the March on Rome in 1922, he worked for a brief time as a journalist, then he was named Federale (chief provincial party officer) of the Province of Lucca.

 In 1930, Scorza was appointed to direct the key Party youth organization, Gruppo Universitario Fascista.
 The following year he was named as a member of the Direttorio (national directorate) of the National Fascist Party.
 He strongly opposed the pro-Catholic Azione Cattolica, and his behavior forced Mussolini to dismiss him from the Direttorio.
 He participated in the Second Italo-Abyssinian War and the Spanish Civil War.
 In 1940 he resumed political activity at the national level.